geohackweek/datasharing/_episodes/00-conda-tutorial.md

 ![Search in Anaconda Cloud](../fig/Anaconda_cloud_rasterio_listing.png)

+> ## Anaconda Cloud and Trusted Sources
+>
+> **Anaconda Cloud** is a package management service that makes it easy to find, access, store and share public and private notebooks, environments, and conda and PyPI packages, and to keep up with updates made to the packages and environments you’re using (Ref.
+[Anaconda Cloud Doc](https://docs.continuum.io/anaconda-cloud/)).
+> Anaconda Cloud is made up of channels/owners.
+Each channels contains one or more conda packages.
+>
-It is important to be careful when downloading any packages from an untrusted source.
+> It is important to be careful when downloading any packages from an untrusted source.
 [Conda forge](https://conda-forge.github.io/) is a reliable source for many popular python packages.
+It is wise to research about the source of a conda package.
+>
+{: .callout}

 In this example, we will use rasterio from conda-forge.
 The anaconda cloud page for rasterio will show how to install the package, compatible OS, individual files for that package, etc.